JoshuaWise/blue-rpc-protocol/docs/spec.md

 Attempting to cancel an RPC call more than once, or attempting to cancel after already receiving an associated Response, naturally results in a no-op.
 In such cases, a Cancellation SHOULD NOT be sent.

 After a Server receives a Cancellation, it SHOULD NOT ever send a Response with the same Request ID across the same WebSocket connection.
-If a Server receives a Cancellation containing a Request ID that it does not recognize, it MUST ignore it.
+When a Server receives a Cancellation, it MUST remove the associated Request ID from its set of "open Request IDs".
+If a Server receives a Cancellation containing a Request ID that is not within its set of "open Request IDs", it MUST ignore it.

+When a Client cancels an RPC call, it is RECOMMENDED that implementations also cancel any Streams that were sent in the associated Request.

 If a Client receives a Cancellation, it SHOULD close the WebSocket connection with a status code of "1008".

-## 6 Stream
+## 7 Stream

 It's useful to be able to send octet streams of unknown length.
 It's particularly useful when large amounts of data can be sent in small pieces that can be processed on-the-fly, to reduce memory consumption.
 Also, it's useful for "publish-subscribe" mechanisms to have the concept of a data channel which has a beginning and (potentially) an end.
 With these goals in mind, Scratch-RPC defines the Stream extension type for MessagePack.